Ricardo-Cerqueira/Selenium-Intro/README.md

 ## Aditional Info:

 - The current project is using Chai and Mocha frameworks.
+- Added mochaweomse reporter.
+- mochawesome-report added to .gitignore.

 # How to run a specfic test case?
 (change in package-json the test file name )